-Management science concepts for decision-making with less risk and better outcomes.
-Emphasis on practical applications in the context of SCM.
-Model formulation and solving, solutions interpretation and managerial insights.
-Role of management science in achieving sustainable competitive advantage.
+Management science models and methods in business analytics for decision-making with less risk and better outcomes.
+Emphases on practical applications.
+Data integration; model formulation, implementation, and solutions, and managerial insights.
+Applications development and deployment.

-Precludes additional credit for BUSI 2300, ECON 4005.
-Prerequisite(s): third-year standing and BUSI 2301 with a grade of C or higher, and one of ECON 2202 or STAT 2607 with a grade of C- or higher.
+Includes: Experiential Learning Activity Precludes additional credit for BUSI 2300, ECON 4005.
+Prerequisite(s): third-year standing and BUSI 2301 with a grade of C or higher.